Scenes of life and times on the Rock…Seen?

 I really like the fact that Jamaican ad campaigns now feature our Jamaican patois “language.”
 Even though practically everyone speaks and understands it, Patois was never considered legitimate enough to sit alongside the Queen’s English in ad campaigns sponsored by corporate concerns.
-This is major and represents, on one level, a cultural embrace of our culture.
+This is major and represents, on one level, an embrace of our culture.

 Ben, a friend of mine who reads my blog said:

 “Walt, I was in the super market yesterday on Cape Cod.
 One of the aisles said, “Jamaican Food”.
 It wasn’t even in the international food aisle.
 Thought it a bit odd.”